youngmin-chung/COVID-19/README.md

-# COVID-19
+# COVID-19 STATS PROJECT
-JS_HTML_CSS_Project
+Use Vanilla JS, HTML and CSS

-Using an API from Postman's open source, created COVID-19 STATS CHART.
+An API from Postman's open source, created COVID-19 STATS CHART.

-# improvement point
+# Improvement point
 - Open source API doesn't support some countries data => solve it using Try-catch
   => looking for another API

-# next plan
+# Next plan
 - develop this version to MERN stack
 - publishing to heroku.app